likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 Once RGW services are working with the new values, delete the default zone group and zones.

-First we remove the zone default from the zone group default so we can delete it:
+First from the master zone we remove the zone default from the zone group default so we can delete it:
 ```
 radosgw-admin --cluster dc1 zonegroup remove --rgw-zonegroup=default --rgw-zone=default
 radosgw-admin --cluster dc1 period update --commit
-radosgw-admin --cluster dc2 zonegroup remove --rgw-zonegroup=default --rgw-zone=default
-radosgw-admin --cluster dc2 period update --commit
 ```

 Now we can delete the default zone from both clusters: